BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 If for example you want to look at prices overnight you could set the minimum time to something like `20:00` and your maximum time to something like `05:00`.
 If the minimum time is "before" the maximum time, then it will treat the maximum time as the time for the following day.

+!!! info

-> Please note: The target rate will not be evaluated until **all rates** are available for the specified timeframe.
+    The target rate will not be evaluated until **all rates** are available for the specified timeframe.
 Therefore if we're looking between `00:00` and `00:00`, full rate information must exist between this time.
 Whereas if times are between `10:00` and `16:00`, then rate information is only needed between these times before it can be calculated.

 #### Agile Users